 12. Emma Patterson

 Another literary agent from Brand & Hochman Literary Agents, Inc., Emma Patterson is a literary agent with a lot of expertise when it comes to memoirs.
-While she also represents writers of investigative journalism and popular history, Emma is a capable agent with years of experience in the industry.
+While she also represents writers of investigative journalism and popular history, among other genres, Emma is a capable agent with years of experience in the industry.
 She does not accept queries via mail, but will be more than happy to take a look at your submission if you send it to her in the form of an email.

 14. Lauren Galit